GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/query_jobs.md

 This document outlines the Queries report (page 5) of the dashboard and explains the various graphs and tables present on the page.

+#### Note: In all further sections, the "current week" or "previous week" are relative to the timeframe selected in the date filter in the Selection Bar at the top of the page

 ### Selection Bar
 The Selection Bar allows the user to filter the data in the report to a specific date and/or table.
 There are filters present to filter by the type of Query (Was the query - Audit Log?
 Error?
 Timeout?
 Beam Job?)